Site menu:

 2008 Throws (Matt McGrath Cup) Olivia McDonald

 The AAI also honours the leading juvenile athlete in each county annually.
-St Peter's AC has dominated the awards for County Louth since the formation of the AAI in 2000.
+St Peter's AC has dominated the awards for County Louth since the formation of the AAI in 2000, winning almost half of them (9 out of 19).

 AAI awards for best County Louth juvenile athletes